 DIY home addition financing options

-Unlike large and complex home additions projects handled by contractors, DIY home addition has very limited financing options.
+Unlike large and complex home addition projects handled by contractors, DIY home addition has very limited financing options.
 Typically, most home construction loans require a contractor as a signatory.
-But that doesn't mean you won't get any loan for your project.
+But that doesn't mean you won't get any loans for your project.
 Some of the financing avenues for DIY home renovators include:

 - Cash: Paying for your home addition and other home renovation project using cash is the best way to go whenever possible.
 After all, it's the most financially viable way to get your reno projects done.
 If you have some cash and saving enough to fund the project, you could save the money you could have paid as interest for renovation loans.

 - FHA 203(k) Rehabilitation Mortgage—This loan is available to new home buyers and current homeowners looking to renovate their property.
 This funding option is backed by the US Department of Housing and Urban Development.
 The Limited package allows you up to $35 000 alongside your home's mortgage.

 - Home Equity Loan: This option allows you to borrow at the state of your homeownership.
 If your home value is pretty much above the value you owe the bank, you can borrow the extra value and use it for your home addition.
 Typically, this is one of the loans with low-interest rates yet easy to qualify for.